Expired or Lost Mexican Tourist (FMM) And Car Permits

 How to cancel your car permit, the hard way

-If you cannot drive back to the Mexican border or the car was stolen or sold in the USA, I can supply you with a phone number to call Hacienda that has some English-speaking operators.
+If you cannot drive back to the Mexican border or the car was stolen or sold in the USA, I can supply you with a working email for Hacienda that has some English-speaking operators.
 There is a procedure to take care of a lost Mexican vehicle permit, but it takes time - about six months.
 I charge a minuscule amount for this service.
 If your peace of mind is not worth that much to you, please don't write me.
 I have gotten irate emails from gringos who didn't turn in their permits and act like it is my fault.
 It's not.
 Knowledge is my product.

-Before you order, be aware that you may not like the answer, but I will give you the right answer.
+Befor you order - be aware that you may not like the answer, but I will give you the right answer.
 There are a lot of wrong answers on the Internet.

 If you sold the car in Mexico, don't order the report as there is no way you will get your car permit canceled.
 You broke the law.
 If you had your car stolen for the insurance, ditto.
-If your car was legitimately stolen and you got a police report, there should be no problem canceling your car permit - but there often is if you did not get everything taken care of before you left the country.
-In fact, your insurance company may have done it for you.
-But you won't know until you come back to the border and try to get a new permit, or order the report and ask the Hacienda officials about your record.
+If your car was legitimately stolen and you got a police report, there should be no problem canceling your car permit - but there often is.
+You won't know until you come back to the border and try to get a new permit, or order the report and ask the Hacienda officials about your record.
 It is up to you.

 Please do not email me and ask for the information without paying.